smerik/utility-usage-collector/README.md

 ## Work in progress
 At this moment the application is only able to log the received data to a database.
-The measurements schema will probably change in a short term.

 The frontend for showing the statistics will be implemented later.